 No hearing

 (2) The accounting order of the Board made under (1) shall be made in writing and without holding a hearing.
 [NTD: Timing?]
+[NTD: No change recommended at this time –defer to IESO on this matter.]

 No appeals, etc.